Awards

-Paper awards are now closed for 2026.
-Please join us at the business meeting during the conference to learn more about the winning papers, and keep an eye out in Fall 2026 for the upcoming call for awards.
+Want to submit?
+Keep an eye out in Fall 2026 for the upcoming call for awards.
 More details in the FAQ below.

 2025